dodorare/crossbow/docs/src/contributing/testing-guide.md

 Dependabot checks for Cargo updates every week and opens pull requests that update the manifests and lockfile.
 Minor and patch updates are grouped; major updates remain separate so their compatibility can be reviewed independently.

 The `Latest compatible dependencies` workflow provides an additional early-warning check every week and on demand.
-It generates a new lockfile from the manifests, checks the complete workspace, and runs the Android test suites against that fresh resolution.
-This scheduled workflow does not replace or gate the reproducible checks run on pull requests.
+It generates a new lockfile from the manifests and runs the complete non-iOS workspace test suite against that fresh resolution.
+Pull-request CI tests the iOS-only package and Apple feature set on macOS.
+The scheduled workflow does not replace or gate the reproducible checks run on pull requests.

 ## In case of issues